-Another potential defense for statutory rape is that you had a reasonable belief the victim was not a minor at the time of sexual intercourse.
+Another potential defense for statutory rape is that you had a reasonable belief that the victim was not a minor during sexual intercourse.
 Perhaps the victim stated they were over 18 or dressed in a manner that showed that they were an adult.

 So, if you find yourself in a situation where you're facing these types of charges and need help, you've come to the right place.
 Now, take the first step towards helping yourself and give the Hedding Law Firm a call at (213) 542-0979.